ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-She saw the exact same result as the previous code, but her code
+She saw the exact same result as the step 5, but her code
 looked nicer.
 This sort of work is often called "refactoring".

 ## Step 7.
 Make snowflakes swing as they fall down

-Clara was getting familiar with Clojure coding.
+Clara was getting much familiar with Clojure coding.
 Her Quil app was
-getting much better, as well!
+getting much more fantastic, as well!

 However, looking at the snowflakes falling down, she thought she could
 swing them left and then right as they fall down.
 Right now, all of the
 snowflakes were falling straight down.

-In programming terms, the `x` parameter should both increase and
+In programming terms, the `x` parameter should either increase or
 decrease when the value is updated.
 This means that the `update`
 function should update the `x` parameters as well as the `y`
 parameters.